pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/Prompts 🤔/🤔✏️ Prompt inputs/😶 Input emojis.md

     Here's a [Script 📃](<../../Scripts 📃/Script 📃.md>).

     ```yaml
+    - CONFIRM:
-    - CONFIRM Are you OK?:
+        Text: Are you OK?
         Emoji: 😕
     ```